babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 This works for ES2015 but the question next is what about ES2016?
 Are we supposed to create a new folder for each year and a new field in `package.json`?
 That seems unsustainable, and will continue to produce larger `node_modules`.

-I feel like this is similar to how we had a Babel preset for each year and ended up creating `preset-latest` which included all the yearly plugins (we removed that soon after in favor of `preset-env`).

-Having a field like `es-latest` or `esnext` may not be helpful either because we want the library versions to be fixed yet changing.
-And providing only the source may not always be helpful if you use non-standard syntax, TS, Flow, JSX, etc which might have different behavior based on compiler version.
-Maybe we need some changes on the `npm` side?
+This was an issue with Babel itself: we had intended to continue to publish yearly presets (`preset-es2015`, `preset-es2016`..) until `preset-env` removed that need.

+Publishing it based on specific environments/syntax would seem to be even worse as the amount of combinations only increases.

+What about providing just the source?
+That may have similar problems if you used non-standard syntax as mentioned earlier.

+Having a `esnext` field may not be helpful either.
+The "latest" version of JavaScript changes depending on the point in time you authored the code.

 One suggestion is to provide an ES5 version but also publish a version that includes the latest standard syntax so it can be compiled with `preset-env`.